 - Those specialized in prevention and response help to protect citizens and property from the fallout of terrorist attacks and natural disasters, both before and after the emergencies have occurred.
-This includes communicating and implementing preventative measures for communities prone to natural disaster as well as educating the public about steps to take when such situations occur.
+This includes communicating and implementing preventative measures for communities prone to natural disasters as well as educating the public about steps to take when such situations occur.

 - Prevention and response teams, including the Federal Emergency Management Agency, provide a vital service to their communities and to the country as a whole.
 FEMA focuses specifically on disaster relief and response and has frequently partnered with outside agencies and communities to make them safer.
-In 2014, for example, data from FEMA’s National Fire Incident Reporting system helped the Red Cross target cities who were most at-risk for forest fires with fire preparedness campaigns.
+In 2014, for example, data from FEMA’s National Fire Incident Reporting system helped the Red Cross target cities that were most at-risk for forest fires with fire preparedness campaigns.
 The partnership between the Red Cross and FEMA aims to reduce home fire deaths and injuries by 25 percent by 2019.

 - Compensation for these careers in prevention and response can vary greatly depending on your position and where you live in the United States.
 For those hoping to specialize in emergency management and disaster recovery, the average salary is $67,330.